ed-santiago/online-store-project/README.md

 The website has a couple of features such as categories, search filter and a fully functional cart.
 It has a main and hero section where the main section displays all the products available as well as their price, title and an image.

+Here is a blog about how I implemented a shopping cart feature in my project: https://medium.com/@edmond.santiago7/how-i-created-a-shopping-cart-feature-on-my-online-store-web-app-project-2624fcb1c20d

 ## Requirements
 To be able to navigate through this website, you will need to have JSON server installed globally in your machine, and fork and clone this directory.